“Labor Omnia Vincit” McKay Law

 • Facial injuries from airbags and broken glass

-• Leg and pelvic injuries
+• Knee, hip, and leg injuries

 • Mental and emotional trauma